Articles

 Family Fostering Partners uses cookies and analytical tracking in order to improve your experience on our website.
 Please provide consent for this process by clicking the consent button below.
 You can opt-out at any time by visiting familyfosteringpartners.co.uk/opt-out.

+At Family Fostering Partners we believe that foster parents should be properly financially recompensed for the important work that they do in looking after children and young people.
+Ensuring carers are financially recompensed for such work inevitably increases the likelihood that such foster parents will need to pay tax.
 Any income from fostering (e.g. your fostering allowance) classifies as taxable income.
 Therefore, you will be liable for any National Insurance contributions due and will need to complete a tax return each year, regardless of whether you've made any money from foster care or not.

 Qualifying Care Relief is a specialist tax scheme for foster caregivers.